bidah/styled-native-breakpoint-for-web/README.md

 npm install -s styled-native-breakpoint-for-web
 ```

-## Usage
+## Styled Components Usage

-Add `Provider` as a wrapper to `App.js`.
-If you are already using the `Provider` component provided by `styled-components/native` replace it with this one.
+Add `ThemeProvider` as a wrapper to `App.js`.
+If you are already using the `ThemeProvider` component provided by `styled-components/native` replace it with this one.

-You can add your theme in the `theme` prop or don't use the prop at all if you are not using a theme right now.
+You can add your theme in the `theme` prop or don't use it at all if you are not using a theme right now.

 ```javascript
 //App.js